South Yuba Canal Office: South Yuba Canal

 The company's original ditch was put into use in 1850.
 The South Yuba Canal is now part of the public lands of the Tahoe National Forest.
 The South Yuba Canal System is used for delivering domestic and agricultural water to Nevada City and its neighbor Grass Valley.
 The water also generates electricity in Northern California.
 It is approximately 18 mi in length.
 Crossing private and National Forest lands, the canal is bordered by conifers and hardwoods.

-California Historical Landmark
+Landmark

+In 1968, the building was included by the city of Nevada City in its historic district, where it was mentioned as an example of a building that has "great historical interest and esthetic value", contains "important historical exhibits and unique architectural specimens", and is "symbolic of the City's historical past."

-The building is honored as the California Historical Landmark No. 832.
+The building is designated as California Historical Landmark No. 832.
 The plaque's inscription reads: